andy6804tw/english-learning/tech/README.md

 1. This technique can be used to improve the performance of CDS system.

 ## 段落開頭
-1. In section 4 the performance of the proposed method is compared with that of serval existing methods.

 ## 實驗結果
 1. The experimentional results show that the proposed algorithm outperforms the conventional method.